Bow hunting warthogs South Africa

 Bow hunting warthogs is one of the most entertaining forms of bow hunting.
 Stalking an old boar to within shooting range with a slight breeze in your favor becomes difficult when you draw.
 This is because a hunter can get so close to the animal that it will be able to hear the bow being drawn.

 Warthogs are tough animals that disappear in to their aardvark created burrows in the blink of an eye.
 The general idea is to make sure of the shot before the arrow is released.
 Mechanical broad heads can be used for bow hunting warthogs.

 During the rut (end April to May) the boar will accompany the sow and her depended offspring.

 Waterholes are favorite visiting spots during the heat of the day.
 Mudholes allow for a fair bit of wallowing and knee high logs are ideal for scratching all the places hard to reach.

 Boars are differentiated from sows as having a more masculine and broader face / head, and boars sport an extra set of warts above the tusks on the side of the facial region.

 Wounded warthogs have charged hunters before.
 At least one rifle must accompany the hunter during the follow-up.

 Warthog bow hunting prices

-The warthog bow hunting prices South Africa have been confirmed at $ 350 for the 2018 African bow hunting season.
+Warthog bow hunting prices South Africa are $ 450 for the 2020 bow hunting season.